Here’s What is Open in Amsterdam

 Groups and Events

-The ban on open air formation of groups of more than 3 people will expire on 1 June.
-People may then gather outside again, provided they keep a metre and a half distance (5 feet) between themselves and non-family members.
+The ban on open air formation of groups of more than 3 people expired on 1 June.
+People may gather outside again, provided they keep a metre and a half distance (5 feet) between themselves and non-family members.
 But if groups become too large, the gathering will be seen as an ‘event.’
 In that case the group will be asked to disperse.

 Culture: Museums, Theaters, Cinemas, Concert Halls, Monuments, et cetera

-Theaters, concert halls, museums, monuments, stages, music schools, centers for the arts and cinemas can open again on June 1 at noon, though only under certain conditions:
+Theaters, concert halls, museums, monuments, stages, music schools, centers for the arts and cinemas are open as of June 1, though only under certain conditions: